LEB-EPFL/mm-docker/README.md

 - TARGET_DIR is the path to the folder containing the Micro-Manager build artifacts.

+- The image will only include MMCoreJ, MMAcqEngine, and MMJ_ installed into the container's local Maven repository.

 -----

-Compile a Micro-Manager Maven plugin.
+Compile a Micro-Manager 2.0 plugin with Maven.

 ```
 ./run PLUGIN_DIR